Google’s Penalization for Over Optimization

 Google Penguin Update – April 2012

-Penguin is the latest update to Google Algorithm and was introduced on 24th of April 2012.
-It was basically updated by Google in order to flag the websites that are over optimized (for “keyword stuffing” and “bad link schemes”).
-Penguin ha affected nearly 3% searches on Google across the globe.
-Most of the websites that are affected by the Google Penguin update were involved in keyword stuffing and bad link schemes (getting lots of back links with same anchor text).
+Penguin is the latest update to Google’s Algorithm and was introduced on 24th of April 2012.
+It was basically updated by Google in order to flag the websites that are over optimized (for ‘keyword stuffing’ and ‘bad link schemes’).
+Penguin has affected nearly 3% searches on Google across the globe.
+Most of the websites that are affected by the Google Penguin update were involved in keyword stuffing and bad link schemes (getting lots of back links with the same anchor text).
 The main objective of this update was to just improve the quality of search result pages.
-It is advisable to keep your keyword density not more than 2% within your content.
+In light of these changes, it is advisable to keep your keyword density not more than 2% within your content.
 So please try to get quality and thematic back links with different anchor text.

 Penguin 1.1 Data Refresh

-Contact Techmagnate today if you have been affected by the Penguin Update or wish to build quality contextual links for your site.
+Contact Techmagnate today if you’re penalized and requires Google Penguin update recovery services or wish to build quality contextual links for your site.